Free-Software-for-Android/RootCommands/README.md

 This is a library to simplify the execution of root commands.
 It is a Java wrapper around native executables used to execute root commands.

+# Add the lib to your project

+Put the newest jar from the Downloads section (https://github.com/dschuermann/root-commands/downloads) into the ``libs`` folder of your Android project.

+## Alternative way

+* New -> Android Project -> Create project from existing source, choose RootCommands Library
+* Add RootCommands Library as Android Lib (Properties of your project -> Android -> Library -> add RootCommands Library as android library)

 # Examples

 ## Simple Commands